trevorstephens/gplearn/doc/intro.rst

 some interpretability to get there.

 If you define your own functions, you will need to guard for this as well.
-The ``functions.make_function`` factory function will perform some basic checks on your function to ensure it will guard against the most common invalid operations with negative or near-zero operations.
+The :func:`functions.make_function` factory function will perform some basic checks on your function to ensure it will guard against the most common invalid operations with negative or near-zero operations.

 Sufficiency